LIVEABOARD SEARCH

 Dive experience: Standard open water certification only.

-Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, hot drinks, roundtrip transfers to the boat from the airport, village access fees, dives (as detailed in the trips above), marine park and port fees, nitrox fills for enriched air certified divers, experienced English-speaking divemaster(s) (max 8 divers per DM), 12 and 15 litre tanks (DIN and Int.), weights and weightbelt, 1 laundry bag per trip, all taxes.
+Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, hot drinks, roundtrip transfers to the boat from the airport, village access fees, dives (as detailed in the trips above), marine park and port fees, nitrox fills for enriched air certified divers, experienced English-speaking divemaster(s) (max 8 divers per guide), 12 and 15 litre tanks (DIN and Int.), weights and weightbelt, 1 laundry bag per trip, sales tax.

 Cruise price per person excludes (mandatory, unless customer provides own): Dive equipment (USD 30 full set per day, dive insurance.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash - IDR, EUR, USA, AUD, or credit card).